DariuszDepta/mt-test-examples/mte-echo/WASMD.md

 ## Preparing the `wasmd` node

-Mek sure, there is no previous `wasmd` node configured:
+Make sure, there is no previous `wasmd` node configured:

 ```shell
 rm -rf ~/.wasmd